bit-soul/brc-soul/README.md

 * "vcid" shouldn't be zero, must be identity in the same collection
 * "coid" and "vcid", together, they ensured the uniqueness of the CV.
 * "sign" message field should be sorted alphabetically, then serialized, and remove formatting whitespace.
-* "xuri" is optional extended attribute, may be stored in ipfs, http, ordi and so on, default is ordi.
+* "xuri" is optional extended attribute, may be stored in ipfs, http, ordi and so on

 ## Contact us